 Tutoring: Free tutoring for all students is available through the Academic Success Center.
 The VA may also pay for individual tutoring if a veteran would benefit by this.

-Parking: If you are a student who served in the armed forces during a time of war and was honorably discharged or released, you will be exempt from the parking fee at the College.
+Parking: If you are a student who served in the armed forces during a time of war and was honorably discharged or released, you will be exempt from the parking fee at the University.
 Provide our office with a copy of your DD 214 to begin the process.
 Please contact our office if you have any questions.

 Please Note: You will still be required to pay the vehicle registration fee.